 Checkpoint 10.4 of WCAG 1.0 recommends that until user agents (such as browsers or screen readers) are capable of recognising text fields that do not contain default text, text fields in forms should be pre-filled with text.
 User testing, combined with evidence from web stats, show that this is no longer a necessity for accessibility.
 Research has in fact shown that pre-filled text fields can cause difficulties for some modern screen readers, therefore we do not include them.

 Checkpoint 9.5 recommends providing keyboard shortcuts to important links, often called "access keys".
 However, these have also caused problems, and testing has demonstrated that they are best left off public websites.
-Should you experience any difficulty in accessing the Broadstone website, please don’t hesitate to contact Anais Beloubad.
+Should you experience any difficulty in accessing the Broadstone website, please do not hesitate to contact us on 020 3869 6900.

 TO FIND OUT MORE, TALK TO US NOW ON